wsydney76/craft4-ddev-starter/README.md

 Tagged a provisional 3.0 version for Craft 4.4, use 2.1.0 for Craft 4.3.

+Edit: 3.2 contains a couple of changes made for recent use cases.
+It's not been tested thoroughly, so use at your own risk.

 ## Disclaimer

 Although shared publicly, this project was created for internal use, and therefore contains things that seem a bit strange without context.